How to find simple interest in Python

 print(f"Simple Interests: {interests}")--OUTPUT--Simple Interests: [100.0, 240.0, 180.0]

-• The map() function processes the principals, rates, and times lists in parallel.
+• The map() function applies this lambda to every corresponding element from the principals, rates, and times lists.

 Using decorators for interest rate validation